Arpit29m/Vrinda-Store-Interactive-Ms-Excel-Dashboard/README.md

 # Vrinda-Store-Interactive-Ms-Excel-Dashboard
-The project is a Ms Excel dashboard designed to create an annual sales report for 2022, providing real-time progress and sales insights for the employees and owner of Vrinda Store.
+The project is a Microsoft Excel dashboard designed to create an annual sales report for 2022, providing real-time progress and sales insights for the employees and owner of Vrinda Store.

 ## Tools Used
 - Microsoft Excel